LiveTyping/hermitage/README.md

 ### Index file

-You may put it in `public/index.php` or so.
+You can put it in `public/index.php` or so.

 ```php
 require __DIR__ . '/../vendor/autoload.php';